openharmony/docs/en/application-dev/media/audio-renderer.md

 You should also keep in mind that an AudioRenderer is state-based.
 That is, the AudioRenderer has an internal state that you must always check when calling playback control APIs, because some operations are only acceptable while the renderer is in a given state.\
 The system may throw an error/exception or generate other undefined behaviour if you perform an operation while in the improper state.\
-Before each necessary operation, the example code performs a state check.

 ## **Asynchronous Operations:**
 Most of the AudioRenderer calls are asynchronous.
 As a result, the UI thread will not be blocked.\